Tudat/tudat/developerGuide/extendingJSON/enumerations.rst

     }
   }

 In this case, the :literal:`_ephemeris` part is redundant.
 In Tudat this is necessary when other enumerations declared in the same namespace can share the same names (e.g. :literal:`tabulated_atmosphere`).
 However, in a JSON file, they string :literal:`tabulated_ephemeris` will only be used inside :literal:`ephemeris` objects of body objects, so the string :literal:`tabulated` is unambiguous.
-Thus, when defining the string representation for existing Tudat enumrations, the redundant information is removed.
+Thus, when defining the string representation for existing Tudat enumerations, the redundant information is removed.
 Additionally, the naming convention is to use :literal:`lowerCamelCase` strings.

 The definition of the string representation of the enum values is done in a file in the JSON interface but in the enumeration's namespace (not in the :literal:`json_interface` namespace).
-This decision was made taking into account that these variables are only used inside the :literal:`to_json` and :literal:`from_json` functions of the enumaration, which must be declared in the enumeration's namespace.
+This decision was made taking into account that these variables are only used inside the :literal:`to_json` and :literal:`from_json` functions of the enumeration, which must be declared in the enumeration's namespace.
 A map is used to define the string representation of each enumeration type:

 .. code-block:: cpp
   :caption: :class:`Tudat/InputOutput/JsonInterface/Environment/ephemeris.h`